Best prescription smart glasses in 2026

 When the first smart glasses and headsets were introduced in the early 2010s, they seemed oriented toward gamers.
-Fast forward a bit, and now we even have smart prescription glasses that combine vision correction with useful everyday features.
+Fast forward a bit, and now we even have smart prescription glasses that combine vision correction with useful everyday features, perfect not only for daily life but also for students heading back to school.
 Companies like Ray-Ban (in partnership with Meta), Viture, and Solos are the frontrunners of this trend.

-- Xreal Air 2 Pro – best VR smart glasses with removable prescription lenses
+- Xreal One Pro โ best AR smart glasses with removable prescription lenses

 Prescription smart glasses compared